 • Prepare the dressing by whisking the olive oil, lemon juice, white wine vinegar, Dijon mustard, honey, shallot, salt, and chives together until well blended.

 • Remove the corn from the microwave and set aside until cool enough to handle.
-Cut off the stem end about 1/2 inch past the actual stem, grab the husk at the top, and squeeze until the corn cob slides out.
+Cut off the bottom (stem end) about 1/2 inch up from the base.
+Hold the ear at the silk end, then firmly squeeze and shake until the cob slides out, silk-free.
 Cut the kernels from the cob and transfer them to a serving bowl.

 Notes